Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - Talk with your doctor before getting any vaccines.
-Use with Cimzia may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Cimzia (certolizumab prefilled syringes) may either raise the chance of an infection or make the vaccine not work as well.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - If you have high blood sugar (diabetes), talk with your doctor.
 You may be more likely to get infections.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take Cimzia (certolizumab prefilled syringes).

 - Have your skin checked as you have been told by your doctor.